IDT-ITI/Visual-Audio-Discrepancy-Detection/README.md

 # Visual-Audio-Discrepancy-Detection

+This repository contains Python code, pre-trained model, extracted embedding, and the dataset for our paper "Visual and audio scene classification for detecting discrepancies in video: a baseline method and experimental protocol" [1].

 ## Introduction
-This repository contains Python code for detecting discrepancies between audio and video in multimedia content, as discussed in [1].

 Digital disinformation, the intentional dissemination of false or misleading information through digital media, encompasses various deceptive tactics, including fabricated news, tampered images, manipulated videos, and misleading narratives.
 Professionals across fields, such as journalists, security experts, and emergency management officers, are increasingly concerned about discerning genuine content from manipulated material.
 AI-based content verification tools and integrated toolboxes have emerged to assess the authenticity and integrity of digital content, allowing rapid multimedia analysis and aiding in prioritizing human effort.